-Almost Everything You Need to Know About Tear Gas
+(Almost) Everything You Need to Know About Tear Gas

-What is it?
+What is tear gas?

-Where did it come from?
+Where did tear gas come from?

-Tear gases in general are something that militaries have been messing around with since World War I. Both France and Germany developed and deployed lachrymatory irritants in battle, but there was evidently a bit of a learning curve.
+Tear gases are something that militaries have been messing around with since World War I. Both France and Germany developed and deployed lachrymatory irritants in battle, but there was evidently a bit of a learning curve.
 According to the U.S. Army’s Combat Studies Institute, the Germans fired some 3000 tear gas shells during one day of fighting in 1914, but the British troops on the receiving end “suffered no ill effects and never suspected they were under chemical attack.”

-What does it do?
+What does tear gas do?

-Tear gases irritate the mucous membranes of the eyes, nose, mouth, and lungs, and cause tearing, coughing, burning, and stinging sensations, chest tightness and difficulty breathing.
+Tear gases irritate the mucous membranes of the eyes, nose, mouth, and lungs, and cause tearing, coughing, burning, and stinging sensations; chest tightness, and difficulty breathing.
 At higher concentrations, exposure can cause stomach irritation leading to vomiting and diarrhea.

-According to German toxicologist Uwe Heinrich, dispersing the gas at a concentration of one milligram per cubic meter will cause symptoms of irritation.
+According to German toxicologist Uwe Heinrich, dispersing the gas at a concentration of 1 mg per cubic meter will cause symptoms of irritation.
 From there, things go sour pretty quickly.
 A concentration of 10 mg per cubic meter can force trained soldiers to retreat from an area.
 Ten to 20 mg/m3 or higher can cause serious injury or, depending on the victim and conditions of exposure, death.
 In one incident reported in a Swiss medical journal, an otherwise healthy adult man was exposed to a tear gas grenade containing just one gram of CS while inside a building.
 He quickly developed toxic pulmonary edema, a condition where excess fluid collects in the air sacs of the lungs and causes difficulty breathing, and recovered only after weeks of medical treatment.

 How do you treat tear gas exposure?